wjbartholomew/code_challenge_2/README.md

 ## Node Express jQuery Code Challenge

 ### Objectives
-- Initialize and spin up a server side node/express application,
 - Send requests to the server from client using an AJAX request(s),
 - Display response on the DOM,
 - Demonstrate the separation of logic between the client and the server.